DSSG-EUROPE/dssg-europe-syllabus/03_TERMINAL_ssh_and_the_cloud/README.md

 Pick up the text in the file and add that to the `answers.md`.
 (Label 2.)

 ### psql CLI

+[psql](https://www.postgresql.org/docs/current/static/app-psql.html) is an interactive terminal for PostgreSQL.
+It allows you to make queries directly in the terminal, as well as inspect the database schema tables, manage user priviledges, etc.

 3. Login psql with your `username` and `pass`.
 We have set passwords to everyone to connect to training with the same user.